gmjelle/wandererjs/docs/src/guide/api.md

+# API

+In this section, we'll take a deep dive into all the configuration options that are available

 ## Trip

 A trip is the name of the class that you instantiate when you want to create a new user-onboaring flow.
 It has a whole bunch of methods to allow you to programatically control the user's progress throughout the trip.